 3 cups peeled and large-diced butternut squash

-3 cups brussels sprouts, cut in half
+3 cups brussel sprouts, cut in half

 3 cups mushrooms, cut in half